-How to Decide if You Need Rehab
+How Do You Know if You Need Rehab?

 Addiction is a serious and growing problem in the United States.
 According to the 2018 National Survey on Drug Use and Health, around 14.8 million people aged 12 or older had an alcohol use disorder, while an estimated 8.1 million people aged 12 or older had at least one illicit drug use disorder.1 Addiction can wreak havoc on your life and the lives of those around you.
 Your life can quickly spiral out of control if you don’t seek help.
 If you suspect that you have a problem, it’s time to say, “I need help with my addiction.”
 At the same time, if your loved one struggles with substance abuse, you should understand that a person cannot typically just stop using on their own; they need professional help to get better.

 Is Your Addiction Bad Enough For Rehab?

 The American Psychiatric Association’s Diagnostic and Statistical Manual has developed the criteria for a diagnosis of addiction, which is referred to as a substance use disorder.
 To receive this diagnosis, a person needs to meet at least two of the following symptoms:3

 - Taking more of the substance or using it for longer than originally intended.

 - Expressing a desire to cut down on substance use yet being unable to do so.

 - Spending a lot of time obtaining, using, and recovering from the effects of the substance.

 - Experiencing cravings or an intense desire to use the substance.